 But, before we continue..

-When Parker and August asked me to officiate their ceremony.
-I was so happy to be a part of their wedding day, I jumped at the chance.
+That is to say, on behalf of the happy couple…we want you to be fully present with us today.
+When Parker and August asked me to officiate a short and sweet ceremony wedding ceremony script.
+I was so happy to be a part of their special day I jumped at the chance.

-During our conversations I thought what a lovely couple they make, they belong together and have a deep connection that lasts forever.
-What greater gift can two people share, than the gift of love.
+During our conversations, I thought what a lovely couple they make; they belong together and have a deep connection that lasts forever.
+What greater gift can two people share than the gift of love?

 So, let the wedding begin…

-PROCESSION
+BRIDAL PROCESSION

 (Bridal party enter, groom & bride)

-Welcome Speech (couples & guests introduction)
+(couples & guests introduction)

 Family & Friends,